 Gas production41.8 bcm

-Government approvals and policy in its energy industry are dictated by the Ministry of Energy and Minerals, with NOC Petroleum Development Oman being the largest operator with the largest oil reserves in the country.
+Government approvals and policy are dictated by the Ministry of Energy and Minerals, with NOC Petroleum Development Oman being the largest operator with the largest oil reserves in the country.
 The state-run entity is followed in size and scope by American E&P company Occidental Petroleum, which has the largest presence of any foreign company in the country.
 The government has also created other state-run players that have lesser stakes in upstream, midstream and downstream operations.

 Most of Oman’s oil and gas resources are traditional, with limited unconventional and zero shale plays.
 EOR techniques have allowed the country to continue producing from its maturing assets.
-The country has continued successfully up its reserves and launch production expansion projects on its upstream assets.
+While local oil production meets demand for domestic energy consumption, the country is active in transitioning away from oil and gas towards reliance on solar and wind facilities in its power generation sector.

+“The possibilities for Oman are enormous.
+There are many oil and gas resources to be explored and developed, and solar and wind offer a lot of potential as well,” Chris Breeze, country chairman for Shell Development Oman, told The Energy Year.
 “There are also significant opportunities to use digital technologies to interact with customers to enhance the energy efficiency of the electricity network.
 There are such large quantities of in-country resources available, and we have only just begun to unlock the potential of energy efficiency.”

 READ MOREOman’s oil and gas industry has been the main driver of the country’s economic development since commercial production began in 1967.
 The nation is now the largest…